What Are Grandiose Delusions In Schizophrenia?

 • Continuous signs of disturbance must persist for at least six months, with at least one month of active-phase symptoms (which may include prodromal or residual symptoms).

 • The disturbance cannot be better explained by another mental disorder, such as schizoaffective disorder, depressive or bipolar disorder with psychotic features.
-Additionally, it cannot be attributable to substance use or a medical condition.
+Additionally, the disturbance cannot be attributable to substance use or a medical condition.

 Medications